-Settle has in place monthly external clinical supervision for the DSL.
+Settle has in place monthly external clinical supervision for the DSL and DDSL.
 This is a reflective space to assess and learn from the response to specific safeguarding concerns, as well as seek external expertise and advice on the organisation's ongoing approach to safeguarding.
+Themes for these supervisions are shared with the DSL where appropriate to support the development of Settle's safeguarding practices.